chipweinberger/flutter_pcm_sound/README.md

 To stop audio, just stop calling `feed`.

-> 🧠 **Why no start & stop functions?**  In Flutter, every call that touches the native side happens asynchronously.
-If playback depended on `await start()` and `await stop()`, you’d always have to deal with timing jitter between Dart and native while adding additional, needless delay.
-Instead, `flutter_pcm_sound` takes a simpler approach better suited for event-based feeding: `feed()` does everything.
-Feeding begins playback if needed and seamlessly continues until the buffer is empty — i.e. until the feed callback is invoked with `remainingFrames = 0`.
-If you really want a `stop()` function, you can easily wrap `flutter_pcm_sound` so that `feed()` becomes a no-op while “stopped”, which will cause playback to naturally end.
-This library is designed to be extended and built upon, and you can wrap the API with more traditional timer-based functions (start/stop/onFeed) if you prefer.
+> 🧠 **Why no start & stop functions?** two reasons.
+1) unlike a timer-based API, in an event-based API there's no audio callback thread you need to "start".
+You just feed when the events arrive.
+2) In Flutter, calling native is always async.
+If playback depended on `await start()` and `await stop()`, you’d have additional, needless delays which can lead to stuttery audio.
+By using a simple "just feed" approach, we avoid this.

+> 💡 **Tip:** If you really want a traditional timer-based API with `start()` and `stop()`, I recommend wrapping `flutter_pcm_sound` as described in the [Event-Based Feeding](#event-based-feeding) section preferably in an `Isolate`.

 ## Is Playing?